 - Paper-making: the difference between Japanese and western paper

 - Paper fibre types, properties of fibre length

 - Paper additives, including sizing and optical brightening agents

 - Paper properties

-You will have gained an insight into paper-making.
-You will understand the properties of different types of paper and how to select and customise papers for specific tasks.
+You will have gained an insight into paper-making both East and Western manufacture.
+You will understand the properties of paper, how to select and customise papers for specific tasks.

 Who Should Attend